Introduction

 Site Organization

-Visibility of the information is also crucial, having uniform navigation links will greatly improve the visibility of the documentations.
-The index page can also help emphasize important sections and pages of the plugin documentation.
+Visibility of the information is also crucial.
+Uniform navigation links greatly improve the visibility of the documentation.
+The index page can help emphasize important sections and pages of the plugin documentation.

 Site Descriptor

-The site descriptor describes the navigation links and can be found in src/site/site.xml
+The site descriptor describes the navigation links and the layout of the page.
+It can be found in src/site/site.xml.

-.
-Below is the suggested site descriptor template.
+Below is the suggested site descriptor template (with maven-fluido-skin).

 - Introduction

 The introduction is the front page of the plugin documentation.
-This is a good place to place any section and pages that needs to be emphasized.
-It is also suggested that the generated plugin parameter configuration be linked here.
+This is a good place to put any section and pages that need to be emphasized.
+The generated plugin parameter configuration should be linked here.
 Below is the suggested

 The usage page describes the the basic use cases for the plugin goals which includes sample POM configurations and explanation of how the goals work.